-\paragraph{Dimensionless parameters} Suppose the forcing $\sigma_f$ at length scale $l_f=2\pi/k_f$ leads to steady state turbulence with outer-scale velocity fluctuations $u_{\mathrm{rms}}$ prior to the growth of any instabilities.
+Suppose the forcing $\sigma_f$ at length scale $l_f=2\pi/k_f$ leads to steady-state turbulence with outer-scale velocity fluctuations $u_{\mathrm{rms}}$ prior to the growth of any instabilities.
 The system is then described by five dimensionless parameters, $Re$, $Sh$, $Fr$, $Pm$, and $Pr$.
-The Reynolds number $Re=u_{\mathrm{rms}}/k_f\nu$ captures the ratio of the viscous timescale to the outer scale eddy turnover time.
+The Reynolds number $Re=u_{\mathrm{rms}}/k_f\nu$ is the ratio of the viscous timescale to the outer scale eddy turnover time.
 The shear number $Sh=Sl_f/ u_{\mathrm{rms}}$ captures the ratio of the outer scale eddy turnover time to the shearing time scale.
-The Froude number $Fr=u_{\mathrm{rms}}/Nl_f$ captures the ratio of the gravitational restoring timescale (Brunt-V$\ddot{\mathrm{a}}$is$\ddot{\mathrm{a}}$l$\ddot{\mathrm{a}}$ period) to the outer scale eddy turnover time.
+The Froude number $Fr=u_{\mathrm{rms}}/Nl_f$ is the ratio of the gravitational restoring timescale (Brunt-V$\ddot{\mathrm{a}}$is$\ddot{\mathrm{a}}$l$\ddot{\mathrm{a}}$ period) to the outer scale eddy turnover time.
 Lastly, the magnetic Prandtl $Pm=\nu/\eta$ and thermal Prandtl $Pr=\nu/\kappa$ numbers measure ratios of diffusivity timescales.
 We set both to unity $Pm=Pr=1$ for simplicity in our DNS, but will discuss their expected effects based on theory and previous simulations in Section \ref{sec:Application}.